standardhealth/cimpl-doc/docs/cimplInstall.md

 ### Intended Audience

-Anyone intending to use CIMPL for clinical information modeling and FHIR Implementation Guide authoring.
+Anyone intending to use CIMPL for modeling clinical information and authoring FHIR Implementation Guides.

 ### Prerequisite

 This guide assumes you have:

-* Windows or macOS computer with 8 GB memory and 5 GB available disk space, and internet connection
+* Windows or macOS computer with 8 GB memory and 5 GB available disk space, and internet connection.
 * Ability to install software on your computer using an account that has administrator-level access.
 If you do not have administrator rights on your machine, some of the installations may fail or refuse to install.
-* An understanding of your operating system's [command line](https://en.wikipedia.org/wiki/Command-line_interface).
+* A basic understanding of your operating system's [command line](https://en.wikipedia.org/wiki/Command-line_interface).
 If you are uncomfortable with using the command line, try [this short introduction](https://tutorial.djangogirls.org/en/intro_to_command_line/).

 ***